rkkwan/RepData_PeerAssessment1/PA1_template.md

 ![](./figure/unnamed-chunk-4-1.png)<!-- -->

-It appears the individual takes more steps throughout the day on weekends, but takes the most steps during the morning on weekdays.
+It appears the individual takes more steps throughout the day on weekends, but takes the most steps per interval during the morning (7:30-9:30am) on weekdays.